vl4ds/Documentation/introduction/what-is-smartthings.rst

    cloud-connected, all in the same app.
 In this case, the SmartApp needs to run in the Cloud.
--  **There may be Multiple Hubs** – While the mesh network standards for Zigbee and Zwave generally eliminate the need for multiple SmartThings Hubs, we didn’t want to exclude this as a valid deployment configuration for large homes or even business applications of our technology.
+-  **There may be Multiple Hubs** – While the mesh network standards for ZigBee and Z-Wave generally eliminate the need for multiple SmartThings Hubs, we didn’t want to exclude this as a valid deployment configuration for large homes or even business applications of our technology.
 In the multi-hub case, SmartApps that